UberMeatShield/contented/README.md

 To enable database support you then edit the .env file and set USE_DATABASE="true".
 By default it will just use memory to load up the contents in your DIR environment file (fully qualified).

 The first thing you need to do is open up the "database.yml" file and edit it to use the correct usernames, passwords, hosts, etc... that are appropriate for your environment.
+These are correct for the default dev instance.

 ### Create Your Databases (Not required)